mandar-saiyan87/taskmanager/README.md

 - Currently not mobile responsive.
 - May experience slow / delayed response due to render.io free hosting with limited resources.
-- May need to refresh / reload page to view tasks until render.io service is up and running as render.io free service shuts down due to inactivity.
+- May need to wait for few secs / refresh / reload page to view tasks until render.io service is up and running as render.io free service shuts down due to inactivity.

 ## Future Additions